Mechazawa/REDBetter-crawler/README.markdown

 `media` is a list of lossless media types you want to consider for transcoding.
-The default value is all What.CD lossless formats, but if you want to transcode only CD and vinyl media, for example, you would set this to 'cd, vinyl'
+The default value is all What.CD lossless formats, but if you want to transcode only CD and vinyl media, for example, you would set this to 'cd, vinyl'.
 `24bit_behaviour` defines what happens when the program encounters a FLAC that it thinks is 24bits.
 If it is set to '2', every FLAC that has a bits- per-sample property of 24 will be silently re-categorized.
 If it set to '1',